sweet-js/sweet-core/design.markdown

 isn't allowed:

     macro rcond {
-        rcond (s:expr) { case e:expr... } => // ...
+        rcond (s:expr) { instance e:expr... } => // ...
     }

     rcond ("foo") {
-      case /foo}bar/
+      instance /foo}bar/
     }

-The "case" makes the first / to be interpreted as divide.
+The "instance" makes the first `/` be interpreted as divide.
 So we could just leave this as is and call it a limitation of macros.
 They need to respect the same structure as JS.
 This might actually be ok.
 The above could be done as:

     rcond ("foo") {
-        case "foo}bar"
+        instance "foo}bar"
     }

+(note that if we used `case` instead of `instance` then the following `/` would be interpreted as the start of a regex since `case` is a keyword, but in general this is a non-obvious rule for macro writers to be aware of)

 Not too bad of a change I think.
 We're already forcing delimiter matching anyway. e.g. the following is bad because of the extra